 Adult social care services are not provided for free in the same way that most health services are.
-Local authorities can charge people for the social care services we provide to adults with eligible needs, and the Care Act sets out the rules for how we should do this (see section 3 for more detail).
-These rules set a national standard for what is fair and reasonable when it comes to financial matters such as: which services we can charge for, how we make sure that charges are affordable, and other things including how we manage financial transactions for people who ask us to.
-We have a charging and financial assessment policy that is a publicly available document setting out how we apply these national rules.
+Local authorities can charge people for the social care services we provide to adults with eligible needs, and the Care Act sets out the rules for how we should do this (see Section 3 for more detail).
+These rules set a national standard for what is fair and reasonable when it comes to financial matters such as: which services we can charge for, how we make sure that charges are affordable and other things including how we manage financial transactions for people who ask us to.
+Our publicly available Charging and Financial Assessment Policy, which is publicly available via this link, sets out how we apply these national rules.
 Some parts of our current policy are more generous than legislation requires.
-All local authorities have some form of charging policy in place for adult social care services and these proposals will bring our policy in line with the expectations laid out in the Care Act, and other local authorities in the region.
+All local authorities have some form of charging policy in place for adult social care services and the proposals detailed below will bring our policy in line with the expectations laid out in the Care Act and the approach of other local authorities in the region.